Elliptic Stable Envelopes for Certain Non-Symplectic Varieties and Dynamical $R$-Matrices for Superspin Chains from the Bethe/Gauge Correspondence: Introduction

 Another approach to generalizing the construction of stable envelopes was proposed by Okounkov in \cite{okounkov2021inductive}, with a focus on the elliptic version.
 An observation in \cite{okounkov2021inductive} is that polarization is not crucial for the existence of elliptic stable envelopes.
-A technical alternative to polarization is a notion called an \emph{attractive line bundle} $\mscr S_{\mathsf X}$ on the $\mathsf T$-equivariant elliptic cohomology $\mathrm{Ell}_{\mathsf T}(\mathsf X)$ (see Appendix \ref{subsec: Equivariant Elliptic Cohomology} for a review on equivariant elliptic cohomology).
-Roughly speaking, $\mscr S_{\mathsf X}$ provides a ``square root'' of the elliptic Thom line bundle $\Theta(T_{\mathsf X})$, in parallel to a polarization being ``half'' of the tangent bundle.
-For a precise definition, see Section \ref{subsec: Attractive Line Bundle}.
-It is shown in \cite{okounkov2021inductive} that if $\mathsf X$ admits a polarization \eqref{eqn: polarization}, then the elliptic Thom line bundle $\Theta(T^{1/2}_{\mathsf X})$ is an attractive line bundle, which makes the construction of elliptic stable envelopes in \cite{AganagicOkounkov201604} a special case of the more general one in \cite{okounkov2021inductive}.
+A technical alternative to polarization is a notion called an \emph{attractive line bundle} $\mscr S_{\mathsf X}$ on the $\mathsf T$-equivariant elliptic cohomology~$\mathrm{Ell}_{\mathsf T}(\mathsf X)$ (see Appendix \ref{subsec: Equivariant Elliptic Cohomology} for a review on equivariant elliptic cohomology).
+Roughly speaking, $\mscr S_{\mathsf X}$ provides a ``square root'' of the elliptic Thom line bundle~$\Theta(T_{\mathsf X})$, in parallel to a polarization being ``half'' of the tangent bundle.
+For a precise definition, see Section~\ref{subsec: Attractive Line Bundle}.
+It is shown in \cite{okounkov2021inductive} that if~$\mathsf X$ admits a polarization \eqref{eqn: polarization}, then the elliptic Thom line bundle \smash{$\Theta\bigl(T^{1/2}_{\mathsf X}\bigr)$} is an attractive line bundle, which makes the construction of elliptic stable envelopes in \cite{AganagicOkounkov201604} a special case of the more general one in \cite{okounkov2021inductive}.

-Part of the objectives in this paper is to use the idea developed in \cite{okounkov2021inductive} to extend the construction of elliptic stable envelopes in \cite{AganagicOkounkov201604} to the classical Higgs branches of a certain class of 3d $\mcal N=2$ gauge theories which do not have $\mcal N=4$ supersymmetry.
+Part of the objectives in this paper is to use the idea developed in \cite{okounkov2021inductive} to extend the construction of elliptic stable envelopes in \cite{AganagicOkounkov201604} to the classical Higgs branches of a certain class of~3d~${\mcal N=2}$ gauge theories which do not have $\mcal N=4$ supersymmetry.
 In mathematical terminology, we construct the elliptic stable envelopes for certain smooth varieties which do not necessarily admit complex symplectic structure or polarization.
-The replacement for the polarization in our construction is a certain structure called the \emph{partial polarization}, which means a decomposition of the tangent bundle in the K-theory
+The replacement for the polarization in our construction is a certain structure called the \emph{partial polarization}, which means a~decomposition of the tangent bundle in the K-theory $ T_{\mathsf X}=\mathrm{Pol}_{\mathsf X}+\hbar^{-1}\mathrm{Pol}_{\mathsf X}^\vee+\mscr E\in K_{\mathsf T}(\mathsf X)$, where $\mscr E\in K_{\mathsf T}(\mathsf X)$ is a K-theory class that is required to have the following properties: \begin{itemize}\itemsep=0pt \item $\mscr E=\mscr E^\vee$ in $K_{\mathsf T}(\mathsf X)$, and that \item the elliptic Thom bundle $\Theta(\mscr E)$ admits a square root. \end{itemize} Then it turns out that \smash{$\Theta(\mathrm{Pol}_{\mathsf X})\otimes \sqrt{\Theta(\mscr E)}$} is an attractive line bundle, thus the machinery developed in \cite{okounkov2021inductive} is applicable to our situation.